Academic year 2023/24

 Introduction

-This statistical release focuses on the A level results of students at the end of 16-18 study in 2023/24 in schools and colleges in England.
-This provisional release includes student characteristic breakdowns such as disadvantage status, Special Educational Needs status and ethnicity.
+This statistical release focuses on the A level and other results of students at the end of 16-18 study in 2023/24 in schools and colleges in England.
+This revised release includes student characteristic breakdowns such as disadvantage status, Special Educational Needs status and ethnicity.

 Comparisons are made to revised data for 2022/23, which was the first year the awarding of grades returned to pre-pandemic standards for GCSEs, AS and A levels and vocational and technical qualifications (VTQs).